A Chern-Simons theory for dipole symmetry: Introduction

 where $f_{a_1a_2\cdots a_{n+1}}$ is an invariant tensor for the underlying (discrete) rotational symmetry.
+The coefficient $C_{2n}$ is shown in \appref{app:quantization} to be quantized for a compact dipole symmetry.
 From construction, the Chern-Simons term is guaranteed to be invariant under rotational symmetry, and invariant under gauge transformations up to a total derivative term.
 Interestingly, we find the dipolar Chern-Simons theory can also exist in odd spatial dimensions (see \cite{Qi:2022vyu}), which is impossible for conventional scalar charge Chern-Simons theory.
 In \secref{sec:d=2}, we detail such construction and study its boundary anomaly.
 Due to breaking continuous rotational symmetry to some discrete subgroups, we show how the boundary anomaly depends on the direction of the boundary.
 This will provide a novel example where bulk-edge correspondence displays a dependence on the boundary itself.

 In \secref{sec:QH}, we show that the torsional anomaly in $U(1)$ quantum Hall state can be identified as a dipole-like anomaly.
 Intuitively, momentum is like a (time-reversal odd) vector charge, so it shares many similarities with dipole symmetry.
 The torsional anomaly provides a mechanism to generate gapless modes in the quantum Hall state.